huang-julien/vueday-server-components/slides.md

 mdc: true
 ---

-#  Introduction to Nuxt server components and Nuxt islands
+#  Nuxt server components and Nuxt islands

+## Current state and the future

 Julien Huang